Anthony01M/password-gen/readme.md

 ## Notice
 Due to github actions not working with the password generator as intended..
 I moved completely to javascript, will do something else with python ig.

+Good tip: Do not use HTML for such stuff, please use PHP or REACT or anything else, just not HTML for such stuff.
+I'm using HTML cause honestly, I don't want to have a conflict with github actions.

 ## License
 Under the GPL license, please read it and follow it.